Alphacrucis: History

 "Commonwealth Bible College" commenced in 1948 in Melbourne at the Richmond Temple under the Commonwealth Executive of the Assemblies of God in Australia.
-The Directors and Executive were Pastors P. Duncan (Chairman), C. Enticknap (Secretary-Treasurer), C. Greenwod, W. Buchanan, A.T.
+The Directors and Executive were Pastors P. Duncan (chairman), C. Enticknap (secretary-treasurer), C. Greenwod, W. Buchanan, A.T.
 Davidson, W. Enticknap, M. Armstrong, W. Akehurst and H. Davidson.
 The Principal was Rev. F.A.
 Sturgeon, who taught on Pentateuch, Theology, Life of Christ and Harmony of the Gospel.
 The college used the premises of Richmond Temple in the first year.
 The 40 students enrolled at CBC in 1948 called themselves the "Van Couriers 1948" or "First Messengers".
 They came to study from all over Australia.

 In 1949 the college moved to Brisbane, first to New Farm, and, in 1961, to a purpose-built campus on the Brisbane River which was destroyed in the 1974 Brisbane flood.

 After a year of temporary operation at Glad Tidings Tabernacle in Brisbane, 1949, a new campus was obtained and refurbished at Katoomba, New South Wales in the former Palais Royale guesthouse.
-The facilities of the Illawara Bible College were later added to the campus.
+The facilities of the Illawarra Bible College were later added to the campus.
 The college remained at Katoomba until 1995.
 In 1993 the name was changed, first to "Southern Cross Bible College" and then to "Southern Cross College of the Assemblies of God in Australia Ltd" (not to be confused with Southern Cross University).
 From early 1996 to August 2011, the college was at Chester Hill, New South Wales.
 For a period during this time, the college was associated with the Sydney College of Divinity.

 On 27 April 2009 at the Australian Christian Churches National Conference, Southern Cross College officially changed its name to Alphacrucis.
 The new name derives from the star that sits at the foot of the Southern Cross constellation named Alpha Crucis.
-The principal, Stephen Fogarty, says, “Alphacrucis is the brightest star in the Southern Cross, and it’s at the foot of the cross. […] We want our students to shine brightly at the foot of the cross.”
+The principal, Stephen Fogarty, says, "Alphacrucis is the brightest star in the Southern Cross, and it’s at the foot of the cross. […] We want our students to shine brightly at the foot of the cross".

 In September 2011, AC relocated its main campus to 30 Cowper Street, Parramatta, Sydney (formally opening it in March 2012); and also re-opened its Brisbane campus at the site of iSEE CHURCH – 308 Seventeen Mile Rocks Road, Seventeen Mile Rocks, Brisbane.
 In early 2014, the AC Brisbane campus relocated to 35 Thompson Street, Bowen Hills, Brisbane – on the grounds of Hope Centre International.
 In 2016, it opened its own campus in Woolloongabba, to which it has since added campuses at Melville Street, Hobart, and in Melrose Park, Adelaide.

 In December 2017, the other official ACC College, Harvest Bible College, merged with Alphacrucis.